Machine learning for data cubes

 Convolutional neural networks (CNN) are deep learning methods that apply convolution filters (sliding windows) to the input data sequentially.
 The Temporal Convolutional Neural Network (TempCNN) is a neural network architecture specifically designed to process sequential data such as time series.
 In the case of time series, a 1D CNN applies a moving temporal window to the time series to produce another time series as the result of the convolution.

-The TempCNN architecture for satellite image time series classification is proposed by Pelletier et al. [58].
-It has three 1D convolutional layers and a final softmax layer for classification (see Figure 54).
+The TempCNN architecture for satellite image time series classification is proposed by Pelletier et al. [65].
+It has three 1D convolutional layers and a final softmax layer for classification (see Figure 71).
 The authors combine different methods to avoid overfitting and reduce the vanishing gradient effect, including dropout, regularization, and batch normalization.
-In the TempCNN reference paper [58], the authors favourably compare their model with the Recurrent Neural Network proposed by Russwurm and Körner [59].
-Figure 54 shows the architecture of the TempCNN model.
+In the TempCNN reference paper [65], the authors favourably compare their model with the Recurrent Neural Network proposed by Russwurm and Körner [66].
+Figure 71 shows the architecture of the TempCNN model.
+TempCNN applies one-dimensional convolutions on the input sequence to capture temporal dependencies, allowing the network to learn long-term dependencies in the input sequence.
+Each layer of the model captures temporal dependencies at a different scale.
+Due to its multi-scale approach, TempCNN can capture complex temporal patterns in the data and produce accurate predictions.

-The function sits_tempcnn() implements the model.
-The parameter cnn_layers controls the number of 1D-CNN layers and the size of the filters applied at each layer; the default values are three CNNs with 128 units.
-The parameter cnn_kernels indicates the size of the convolution kernels; the default is kernels of size 7.
+indicates the size of the convolution kernels; the default is kernels of size 7.
 Activation for all 1D-CNN layers uses the “relu” function.
-The dropout rates for each 1D-CNN layer are controlled individually by the parameter cnn_dropout_rates.
-The validation_split controls the size of the test set relative to the full dataset.
-We recommend setting aside at least 20% of the samples for validation.
+The dropout rates for each 1D-CNN layer are controlled individually by the parameter cnn_dropout_rates

 library(torchopt)